 |ZFS Filesystem||browse button||Select a filesystem to snapshot.|

 |Datastore||drop-down menu||After entering the |

-TrueNAS connects to the VMware host after the credentials are entered.
-The
+TrueNAS connects to the VMware host after entering credentials and clicking FETCH DATASTORES.

 ZFS Filesystem and